${desc_content} ${desc_content} Cameroon: Two Wars, One Failing Port | Region Alert

 Northwest & Southwest Regions.
 CRITICAL

 The Anglophone crisis remains the most operationally significant threat in Cameroon.
-Separatist factions are conducting coordinated operations: a targeted killing in Buea and multiple abductions in Kumbo were confirmed within 72 hours in late February 2026.
+Separatist factions are conducting coordinated operations: a targeted killing in Buea and multiple abductions in Kumbo were confirmed within 72 hours in late March 2026.
 Ghost town lockdowns continue to disrupt movement on Mondays and periodically throughout the week.
 BIR (Rapid Intervention Battalion) sweep operations have intensified but have not reduced separatist operational capability.
 Pidgin English community channels remain the primary early-warning source for movement restrictions and operational threats.

 Far North Region.
 CRITICAL